chikuba/JENTreeView/README.md

 Set the rootNode to the root of your Node tree:

     treeView.rootNode = root;

+And set the dataSource:

+    treeView.dataSource = self;

+This allows you to implement your own NodeView and DecorationView, by implementing the following two methods:

+    -(UIView*)treeView:(JENTreeView*)treeView
+    nodeViewForModelNode:(id<JENTreeViewModelNode>)modelNode;

+    -(UIView<JENDecorationView>*)treeView:(JENTreeView*)treeView
+    decorationView:(id<JENTreeViewModelNode>)modelNode;

 Then change the following properites as you like:

-    BOOL invertedLayout; // If the root node should be to the left or to the right BOOL alignChildren; // If the children should be aligned or not BOOL ortogonalConnection; // There's either direct or ortogonal connections

-    CGFloat parentChildSpacing; // The space between the parent and it's closest child CGFloat siblingSpacing; // The space between the children
+    BOOL invertedLayout; // If the root node should be to the left or to the right BOOL alignChildren; // If the children should be aligned or not, X-axis CGFloat parentChildSpacing; // The space between the parent and it's closest child, Y-axis CGFloat siblingSpacing; // The space between the children

-    UIColor *nodeBackgroundColor; // The view that is the "Node" UIColor *decorationLineColor;

-    BOOL showSubviews; // If you want a white tint on the subviews BOOL showSubviewFrames; // If you want a black frame around the subviews BOOL showDecorationViewFrames; // If you want a red tint on the decoration views (the view that holdes the connection-line)
+    BOOL showSubviews; // If you want a white tint on the subviews BOOL showSubviewFrames; // If you want a black frame around the subviews

-    BOOL showDecorationViews; // If you want a red border around the decoration views
+##Updating data

+When you add something to your nodeTree, please call the following method afterwards:

+    [treeView reloadData];

+And when you update something visual like the child-parent-spacing, call:

+    [treeView layoutGraph];

 #Example